quicwg/multipath/draft-ietf-quic-multipath.md

 * Server sends packet from address 198.51.100.1 to client address 192.0.2.1, with Connection ID indicating path ID 2.
 * Client receives the packet, recognizes a path migration, updates the source address of path 2 to 192.0.2.1.

+(For simplicity, this example uses IPv4 addresses but would work similarly for IPv6 addresses; however, migration of only one endpoint from one address family to the other does of course not work.)

 Such unintentional use of the same 4-tuple on different paths ought to be rare.
 When they happen, the two paths would be redundant, and the endpoint could want to close one of them.